Help, My Car failed the Smog Check — Now What Do I Do?

 If your car failed to pass the California Smog Check, you’re not alone.
 Every year, thousands of drivers find themselves in the same situation — standing at the test center wondering what to do next.
 The good news is, you have options.
 Whether you plan to repair, sell, or retire the car, understanding how the California Smog Check Program works can help you make the right decision.

-The first step after a failed smog test is to carefully review your inspection report.
+The first step after a failed smog check is to carefully review your inspection report.
 If the report lists “OBD2 readiness not complete,” it means the onboard computer isn’t ready for testing — often after a battery disconnected or a recent repair.
 You may need to drive the car a few days before retesting.

 If your car failed for excessive emissions or a check engine light, it’s time to visit a licensed smog repair shop or a STAR-certified test-and-repair center.
 These facilities specialize in diagnosing emissions issues and can provide repair estimates.